hoetzgit/dewheater/README.md

 "dewHeaterOnOffDelay": 5, # Delay between on/off cycle, used only by dewheatertest.py

-"dewPtCheckDelay": 5 # Time in seconds to wait between each dew point calculation (this includes reading the DHT sensor and making the dew point calculation).
+"dewPtCheckDelay": 5 # Time in seconds to wait between each dew point calculation (this includes reading the sensor and making the dew point calculation).
 This parameter also determines how frequently status output is generated.

 "fakeDewPoint": false # enables dew point faking for test purposes.
 If enabled, temperature will be set to